loup-v/geolocation/README.md

       // location services disabled on device
       // might be that GPS is turned off, or parental control (android) break;
+    case GeolocationResultErrorType.permissionNotGranted:
+      // location has not been requested yet
+      // app must request permission in order to access the location break;
     case GeolocationResultErrorType.permissionDenied:
-      // user denied location permission request
+      // user denied the location permission for the app
-      // rejection is final on iOS, and can be on Android
+      // rejection is final on iOS, and can be on Android if user checks `don't ask again`
-      // user will need to manually allow the app from the settings break;
+      // user will need to manually allow the app from the settings, see requestLocationPermission(openSettingsIfDenied: true) break;
     case GeolocationResultErrorType.playServicesUnavailable:
       // android only